I’ve spent the better part of the last 10 years telling any small business owner that would listen that marketing isn’t really that complicated.

 1) Strategy before tactics – create a narrowly defined strategy first

-3) Become a publishing engine – Your content become the voice of strategy
+3) Become a publishing engine – Your content becomes the voice of strategy

 4) Build a total online and offline presence – Integration is the key to success